mongodb/docs/source/tutorial/deploy-replica-set.rst

   Configure DNS names appropriately, *or* set up your systems' ``/etc/host`` file to reflect this configuration.

-Use the following configuration for each mongodb instance.
+Use the following configuration for each MongoDB instance.

 .. code-block:: cfg